ISISComputingGroup/ibex_developers_manual/Developer-Server-Build.md

 **Alternative for slow network connection**

 You can instead copy `EPICS-x64.7z` from `\\isis.cclrc.ac.uk\inst$\Kits$\CompGroup\ICP\developer` and unpack this locally using the [7-zip](https://www.7-zip.org/) program.
-Either drag the file using windows explorer, or if you have a very slow connection or one that might get interrupted you can try using `robocopy` in network restartable mode.
+Either drag the file using windows explorer, or if you have a very slow connection or one that might get interrupted you can try using `robocopy` in _restartable mode_.
 Open a cmd prompt, change to the relevant directory and type:
 ```
 robocopy "\\isis.cclrc.ac.uk\inst$\Kits$\CompGroup\ICP\developer" "."
 EPICS-x64.7z /J /Z
 ```
-Note that this pre-allocates the file space before starting the copy.
+Note that this pre-allocates the full file space before starting the copy.
 I found that if I interrupt the copy with Ctrl-C and then type the command again, it picks up where it left off, so it looks hopeful it will handle network connection breaks.

 ### Using Files